Whitney Biennial: History

 Since 2000, the Bucksbaum Award has been awarded to an artist exhibiting at the Biennial.

-The 2014 Whitney Biennial was also somewhat controversial for its lack of diversity, 9 out of the 109 artists were black or African American, including Donelle Woolford, a fictional character developed by 52-year-old white artist Joe Scanlan.
+The 2014 Whitney Biennial was also somewhat controversial for its lack of diversity, nine of the 109 artists were black or African American including Donelle Woolford, a fictional character developed by 52-year-old white artist Joe Scanlan.
 She was the only black female artist included in curator Michelle Grabner's exhibition.
-Eunsong Kim and Maya Isabella Mackrandilal criticized the piece: "The insertion of people of color into white space doesn't make it less colonial or more radical—that's the rhetoric of imperialistic multiculturalism, a bullshit passé theory." and suggest this pieces treats "othered bodies [as] subcontractable."
+Eunsong Kim and Maya Isabella Mackrandilal criticized the piece, "The insertion of people of color into white space doesn't make it less colonial or more radical—that's the rhetoric of imperialistic multiculturalism, a bullshit passé theory." and suggest the pieces treat "othered bodies [as] subcontractable."

 Additionally, The YAMS Collective, or HOWDOYOUSAYYAMINAFRICAN?, a collective of 38 mostly black and queer artists, writers, composers, academics, filmmakers and performers participated and withdrew from the 2014 Biennial as a protest of the Whitney Museum's policies.

-Yams Collective member and artist Sienna Shields said "Every Whitney Biennial I have ever been to, you can barely count the number of black artists in the show on one hand.
+Yams Collective member and artist Sienna Shields said, "Every Whitney Biennial I have ever been to, you can barely count the number of black artists in the show on one hand.
 I didn't want to be a part of that," Shields said.
 "There are so many amazing artists of color that I have known in the past 12 years in New York that are essentially overlooked.
 But I just felt it was time for an intervention."
 Poet Christa Bell explained: "[O]ur entire participation was a protest...
 Just because people don't know that doesn't mean it is any less of a protest.
 Withdrawal was the final act of protest.
 Black people en masse being inside of an institution like the Whitney, presenting art, is itself a form of protest.
 We just followed it through to its inevitable conclusion."
 The 2017 Whitney Biennial featured a controversial painting of Emmett Till, entitled Open Casket by Dana Schutz, which sparked protest and a highly circulated petition calling for the painting to be removed and destroyed.

 The 2019 Whitney Biennial was boycotted by a group of artists, in protest of the museum's vice chairman, Warren Kanders.
-Warrren Kanders' companies sell military supplies (teargas and bullets) via Safariland.
-These bullets were used by Israeli forces and snipers during the 2018–2019 Gaza border protests.
-The United Nations released a report that claimed Israeli security forces may have committed war crimes and should be held individually and collectively accountable for the deaths of 189 Palestinian protesters in Gaza.
-As such, the 2019 Whitney Biennial was labelled "The Tear Gas Biennial" by Hannah Black, Ciarán Finlayson, and Tobi Haslett in an open letter on Artforum.
-The artists who withdrew from include: Korakrit Arunanondchai, Meriem Bennani, Nicole Eisenman, Nicholas Galanin, Eddie Arroyo, Christine Sun Kim, Agustina Woodgate, and Forensic Architecture.
-The Forensic Architecture biennial submission, “Triple-Chaser” (2019), collected evidence, ammunition rounds, and eyewitness testimony that links Warrren Kanders to the killings and maiming of Palestinians.
+Kanders' companies sell military supplies (teargas and bullets) via Safariland.
+The bullets were used by Israeli forces and snipers during the 2018–2019 Gaza border protests.
+The United Nations released a report saying that Israeli security forces may have committed war crimes and should be held individually and collectively accountable for the deaths of 189 Palestinian protesters in Gaza.
+As such, the 2019 Whitney Biennial was labeled "The Tear Gas Biennial" by Hannah Black, Ciarán Finlayson, and Tobi Haslett in an open letter on Artforum.
+The artists who withdrew from include Korakrit Arunanondchai, Meriem Bennani, Nicole Eisenman, Nicholas Galanin, Eddie Arroyo, Christine Sun Kim, Agustina Woodgate, and Forensic Architecture.
+The Forensic Architecture biennial submission, "Triple-Chaser" (2019), collected evidence, ammunition rounds, and eyewitness testimony which links Warren Kanders to the killings and maiming of Palestinians.
 It is a collaboration with documentary filmmaker Laura Poitras.